 Tool by clicking and adding the schedule for arming the zone.

-The incident procedure for Hot work incidents must enforce compliance to government regulations for hot work before the incident can be closed.
+The user procedure for Hot work incidents must enforce compliance to government regulations for hot work before the incident can be closed.

-In this scenario, the incident procedure is a simple list of steps that must be completed in sequential order and cannot be skipped.
+In this scenario, the user procedure is a simple list of steps that must be completed in sequential order and cannot be skipped.

-You can configure this by selecting Simple procedure mode in the Procedures page of the Incident configuration task.
+You can configure this by selecting Simple procedure mode in the User procedures page of the Incident configuration task.

 - The Allow non-validated steps option is cleared.
 This ensures that the operators complete all the steps or skip it with a justification.
 In this case, the system does not support incident resolution without completing all the steps in the procedure.